 GFA's partners assisted a group of multinational banks with the evaluation of problems in a securitized portfolio of student loans totaling more than $1 Billion.
 Servicing failures led to the revocation of state and federal guarantees, as well as miscalculation of interest subsidies, misapplication of borrower payments, rejection of default claims and dozens of smaller problems.
 Working with the bond indenture trustee and a replacement loan servicer, a GFA partner succeeded in reinstating the majority of the loan guarantees and obtaining borrower and guarantor payments of more than $300 Million for the banks.

 In a subsequent project involving the same fifteen bond indentures, GFA was responsible for developing meaningful portfolio statistics and cash flow models of borrower payments, interest subsidies, guarantor claim payments and other cash flow indicators.
 These data were compiled in a bidder's package for distribution to potential buyers of the portfolio assets.
-GFA supported the bank clients through the negotiation of sale terms with two buyers, the delivery of several hundred thousand loans over a period of several months, and the handling of contractual post-sale recourse, resulting in several hundred million dollars of additional proceeds.
+GFA supported the bank clients through the negotiation of sale terms with two buyers, the delivery of several hundred thousand loans over a period of several months, and the handling of contractual post-sale recourse, resulting in several hundred million dollars of additional proceeds for the client banks.

 GFA partners have assisted other holders and servicers of loans with the evaluation of potential losses in their portfolios, and with recommendations for actions to reduce portfolio losses and to better monitor compliance with servicing requirements.
 We have also negotiated with the U.S. Department of Education concerning the proper processing of interest billings to the Department of Education and compliance with other aspects of the Federal Family Education Loan program.